 6. Very skimpy clothing.

-This is especially a no-no in a church, and this is one complaint I've heard from locals where the reaction goes from “oh that's slutty”, which is how they would normally see it, to “that's really f*ing offensive, someone should throw her out.”
+This is primarily a no-no in a church, and this is one complaint I've heard from locals where the reaction goes from “oh that's slutty,” which is how they would typically see it, to “that's f*ing offensive, someone should throw her out.”

 7. Cargo pants.

-It'll immediately peg you as a gringo (whether that's good or bad or irrelevant is entirely up to you by the way).
+It'll immediately peg you as a gringo (whether that's good or bad or irrelevant is entirely up to you, by the way).

 8. Flip-flops and sandals.

 Sorry girls, outside of the beach or at the swimming pool, they're never worn and are considered far too casual for everyday wear (kind of like walking around in bedroom slippers here).

 9. I've saved the worst offender for last: the men do not wear shorts.
 Ever.